-This article looks at the Terraform provider for Google Cloud Platform, which you use to define, configure, and deploy resources in a GCP account.
+The Terraform provider for Google Cloud Platform lets you define, configure, and deploy resources in a GCP account.
 Like every Terraform provider, the GCP provider gives engineers a common interface to the GCP API.
 That common interface is the point: you can work across several clouds without learning a separate, provider-specific configuration language for each one (AWS CloudFormation, Azure Bicep, and so on).

 The Google provider is a little different in that it ships in two versions:

-google – the general availablegoogle-beta – the beta versionTwo variants let engineers and organisations try upcoming GCP features early, so they can prepare for the change before it lands in the GA provider.
+google: the general available versiongoogle-beta: the beta versionTwo variants let engineers and organisations try upcoming GCP features early, so they can get ready for the change before it lands in the GA provider.

 Configuration, for the purposes of this article, is broken up into Authentication and General Configuration.